Andreas Athanasiou

-Andreas Athanasiou (/æθənəˈsiːuː/ ath-ə-nə-SEE-oo; born August 6, 1994) is a Canadian professional ice hockey centre who is currently an unrestricted free agent.
+Andreas Athanasiou (/æθənəˈsiːuː/ ath-ə-nə-SEE-oo; born August 6, 1994) is a Canadian professional ice hockey player who is a centre.
 He most recently played for the Rockford IceHogs of the American Hockey League (AHL) while under contract to the Chicago Blackhawks of the National Hockey League (NHL).
-Athanasiou was drafted 110th overall by the Detroit Red Wings in the 2012 NHL Entry Draft.
+Athanasiou was drafted 110th overall by the Detroit Red Wings in the 2012 NHL entry draft.

 Playing career

 Junior

 During the 2009–10 season, Athanasiou scored at a better than a point-per-game pace playing for the Toronto Titans Midget AAA team in the Greater Toronto Hockey League.
 Athanasiou recorded 24 goals and 34 assists in 56 games.
 Athanasiou was drafted by London 81st overall in the 2010 OHL Priority Draft.

 During the 2010–11 season, Athanasiou skated in 57 games as an OHL rookie with the London Knights.
 Athanasiou recorded 11 goals and 11 assists.
 The Knights reached the OHL playoffs despite finishing last in the Midwest Division.
 In six playoff games, Athanasiou was minus-one with no points or penalties.

 During the 2011–12 season, Athanasiou was one of five players to score 20 or more goals on a London Knights team that finished with the OHL's best record.
 Athanasiou recorded 22 goals and 15 assists in 63 games.
 Athanasiou skated in nine of the Knights' first 17 playoff games as London reached the conference finals and recorded one goal and 3 assists.
-Athanasiou was invited to the NHL Draft Combine and ranked 41st amongst North American skaters in Central Scouting's final rankings before the 2012 NHL Draft.
+Athanasiou was invited to the NHL draft combine and ranked 41st amongst North American skaters in Central Scouting's final rankings before the 2012 NHL entry draft.

 During the 2012–13 season, Athanasiou skated for the Barrie Colts in his third OHL season after being obtained by the Colts in an August 2012 trade with London.
 Athanasiou was the fourth-leading scorer for the Colts, finishing third on the team with 29 goals and recording 38 assists in 66 games.
 Barrie reached the OHL championship against Athanasiou's former team.
 In 22 playoff games, Athanasiou recorded 12 goals and 13 assists.
 Athanasiou joined the Detroit Red Wings' AHL affiliate Grand Rapids Griffins during the Calder Cup playoffs but did not appear in any games.

 During the 2013–14 season, Athanasiou led Barrie in scoring, and ranked fifth in the league in scoring during his final OHL season, recording 49 goals and 46 assists in 66 games.